Costa Rica Golden Visa: Residency by Investment on the Pacific Gold Coast

 Foreign documents must be apostilled or legalized in the country of origin and translated into Spanish by an official translator.
 Spouses need marriage certificates, and dependents need supporting records.

 Successful applicants for residency must register for social security within 90 days of their application approval and maintain their investment or income to keep their residency status.
+To understand what that enrollment covers, the guide to whether Costa Rica has universal healthcare explains the CCSS system, costs, and what residents can expect.
 To maintain legal residency in Costa Rica, individuals must register for social security within 90 days of residency approval, which is required for all residency categories.

 From Temporary Residency to Permanent Residency and Costa Rican Citizenship